 Flexographic printing lines as well as other printing presses are developed to produce flexible packaging in a variety of colours and finishes at high speeds.
 You can recognise static electricity by experiencing static shocks or seeing sparks as a discharging effect also printing issues like the following can have static as a cause:

 All effects can be static electricity(high-voltage static) related issues.
 Static charges can create problems in many sections of the flexoprinter or flexopress.

-On the winding station, static eliminators are installed to neutralise the material during winding, this will also prevent possible static shocks to the operator that performs the roll change.
+On the winding station, anti-static bars and a measuring bar (in closed loop feedback) are installed to neutralise the material during winding, this will also prevent possible static shocks to the operator that performs the roll change.
 Another effect that can be prevented by discharging the material is the telescoping end roll effect.